israe-angel/israe-angel/README.md

 ## About Me

-Hi there!
-I'm a passionate and curious learner diving deep into the world of tech.
+I'm a Junior developer passionate and curious learner diving deep into the world of tech.
 I enjoy building web experiences that are not only functional but also visually engaging.
 I'm especially interested in frontend development, design, and the intersection of creativity and code.